2020 Mustang Shelby GT500 Confirmed With 760 HP, 625 LB-FT

 Ford finally confirms that the 2020 Mustang Shelby GT500 produces an impressive 760 horsepower (567 kilowatts) and 625 pound-feet (847 Newton-meters) of torque.
 The figures certainly match the Blue Oval's promise of the new muscle car packing "700++ horsepower."

 The new GT500's engine reportedly uses the GT350's 5.2-liter V8 as a starting point.
 For this application, a supercharger boosts the mill, and there's allegedly no longer a flat-plane crankshaft.
+The powerplant runs through a seven-speed dual-clutch gearbox.

+In terms of performance, the automaker says the muscle car can score a sub-11-second quarter-mile time, and the firm limits the top speed to 180 miles per hour (289.6 kilometers per hour).
+The 60-mph acceleration time remains a mystery as of this writing.

+Depending on how a driver wants the GT500 to sound, there are four exhaust modes.
+They vary among a rather docile setting to an extremely aggressive option for track driving.
+A noise-canceling system in the cabin alters the noise for occupants so that their ears receive a more pleasant sound.

 Source: Ford